Case studyConnected mobility

 Pre-Trip Checks

-Typically pre-trip checks would be conducted using a pen and paper.
-These papers often would be lost and the process was often tedious.
-Using this digital process, we are able to capture vehicle issues immediately and flag them to fleet managers.
+Pre-trip checks were typically done with pen and paper.
+The papers were often lost and the process was tedious.
+With this digital process, vehicle issues are captured immediately and flagged to fleet managers.

 Service Station

-To ensure driver wellness and health, automatic service station alerts would be sent to the device.
-The driver would also have the option to view service stations that support AdBlue fuel for their trucks.
+To support driver health and wellbeing, automatic service station alerts would be sent to the device.
+Drivers could also view service stations that supply AdBlue for their trucks.

 Feedback & Self Reflection

-Ensuring drivers drive efficiently and with care, the app would monitor their driving performance in combination with the tracking device installed within the vehicle.
-This would allow drivers to be notified on any areas they would need to improve upon, allowing them to become better drivers.
-This also means less fuel is being wasted, and as a subsequent impact - less carbon emissions.
+To help drivers drive efficiently and with care, the app would monitor driving performance through the tracking device installed in the vehicle.
+Drivers would be notified of areas to improve, helping them become better drivers.
+That also means less wasted fuel and, in turn, lower carbon emissions.